 No evidence for whole-chromosome dosage compensation in either lab or hybrid strains

-Whole-chromosome gene expression was analyzed using boxplots depicting the average and 95% confidence interval of gene expression in each chromosome (figure 7).
-To corroborate these findings, ANOVAs were ran on each aneuploid sample, comparing its gene expression to that of the euploid samples.
-According to these findings, there is no evidence for whole-chromosome dosage compensation in any of our samples.
+Whole-chromosome gene expression was analyzed by calculating the average and 95% confidence interval of gene expression for each chromosome (boxplots in figure 7).
+ANOVAs were also run on each aneuploid sample, comparing its gene expression to that of the euploid samples.
+If there is compensation occurring on the whole-chromosome level, we would expect statistically insignificant p-values from ANOVAs of aneuploid chromosomes compared to the ancestral chromosome state.
+Indeed, all ANOVAs ran According to these findings, there is no evidence for whole-chromosome dosage compensation in any of our samples.

-Ratios of gene expression levels from each sample to the ancestor were calculated and plotted for all genes in the euploid samples only (figure 13), cis genes in aneuploid samples (i.e. those on the aneuploid chromosome(s)) (figure 8), and trans genes in aneuploid samples (i.e. those not located on the aneuploid chromosome(s)) (figure 8).
+Ratios of gene expression levels from each sample to the ancestor were calculated and plotted for all genes in the euploid samples (figure 13), for genes on the aneuploid chromosome(s) in aneuploid samples (cis genes), and for genes not located on the aneuploid chromosome(s) in aneuploid samples (trans genes) (figure 8).
 Some samples were highly variable in their expression levels; however, the average ratio across each aneuploid chromosome in question was as expected (figure 8).
 The majority of differentially expressed genes were located on trans chromosomes, which could be due to the majority of genes in general being located on the trans chromosomes (figure 11).